-If you look on the map of Southern Florida, you’ll be amazed as to how large the Everglades really are.
+If you look at the map of Southern Florida, you’ll be amazed as to how large the Everglades really are.
 It’s been a long dream of mine to visit the park and really sink my teeth into all it has to offer.
-However, with a two year old, I’ll be missing out on all the fun tours such as the Swamp Buggy or Airboat tours since they don’t permit kids under four.
+However, with a two-year-old, I’ll be missing out on all the fun tours such as the Swamp Buggy or Airboat tours since they don’t permit kids under four.
 (Our future trip for sure!)
 You can also visit the Everglades with your family if you book cheap flights to Florida on Expedia

 In the meanwhile, I found that Loxahatchee National Wildlife Refuge (or better known as the Northern Everglades) was close to my where we spend our time with my parents.
 And after speaking several times with Steve Horowitz and I realized this would be a perfect introduction for my family.

 1. Visitors Center – when you first arrive, you will come through the visitors center.
 This is a great place to start.
 The majority of the people that work or help out at this park are volunteers so they actually want to be here and are super helpful with any questions you have for them.

 The center has fun interactive exhibits for adults and kids to learn more about the area.
 The most important things you’ll get out of walking around the center/museum/educational facility are:

 - Conservation efforts and management activities

 - Take a virtual Airboat tour (good for two year olds)